tracker1/node-stream-limit-throughput/README.md

         objectMode: true,
       });

-      return input.pipe(lineStream())   // start with the input, read a line at a time .pipe(limitStream.fill)         // pipe through the limiter's fill stream .pipe(stakesTime())             // do your tasks that have high overhead and take time .pipe(limitStream.drain)        // pipe through limiter's drain stream
+      return input.pipe(split2())   // start with the input, read a line at a time .pipe(limitStream.fill)         // pipe through the limiter's fill stream .pipe(stakesTime())             // do your tasks that have high overhead and take time .pipe(limitStream.drain)        // pipe through limiter's drain stream